shahidirfan100/Google-Maps-Business-Scraper/README.md

 }
 ```

-City-focused with images and reviews:
+City-scoped example with reviews and images:

 ```json
 {